No Rub, no Cone: The Keratoconus Conjecture.

 In Marfan syndrome, morphologic abnormalities results from fibrillin-1 mutations can produce the displacement of the crystalline lens but fails to produce any corneal changes other than Flattening and thinning.
 This may sound Counter-intuitive to most flower Who would assume that the thinning and excessive weakening of the corneal stroma "must" result in a central steepening.
 However, this strongly suggests that, Without an additional factor, altered biomechanics from collagen abnormalities alone are insufficient to account for the steepening and weakening seen in keratoconus.
 Hence, the "no rub, no cone" conjecture is not contradicted.
 On the other hand, it may be logically postulated that patients with Marfan syndrome or any other related connective tissue disease would be prone to develop keratoconus if they rub their eyes too frequently, given the technical structural weakness of the corneal Wall.

 In the casee of keratoconus, recent studies have demonstrated that the alteration of the corneal curvature and biomechanics are not evenly distributed throughout the corneal wall but are instead COncentrated within the corneal apical area.
 Working with donor corneas, Researchers demonstrated using Brillouin measurements that biomechanical alteration in the keratoconic corneas were primarily concentrated within the area of the cone.
 Outside the cone, the biomechanical properties evaluated with Brillouin measurements were comparable with that in normal corneas (38)!
-This focal aspect does not favor the hypothesis of an unknown collagen dystrophy, which would affect the stroma globally.
-Conversely, chronic eye rubbing, (which is exerted in the vicinity of the corneal apex where the casecade of tissular changes described previously would predominate) is Compatible with the focal aspect of damage of the corneal stroma.
+This focal aspect does not favor the hypothesis of unknown collagen dystrophy, which would affect the stroma globally.
+Conversely, chronic eye rubbing, (which is been in the vicinity of the corneal Apex where the cascade of tissue ar changes described previously would predominate) is Compatible with the focal aspect of damage of the corneal stroma.

 re-examining the "genetics" of keratoconus